nd-rw/co/README.md

   - apple music API for currently listenting to? or plain-text alternative

+  - pull favourite movies and movies I want to watch from imdb RSS feeds.

   - github api to document changes to the website in a changelog format

   - pull latest instagram posts as plain images